bovem/bovem.github.io/content/posts/kubernetes/network-functions/index.md

 Benefits of VNFs over PNFs
 * VNFs could be deployed on any generic hardware as long as they are supported by the hypervisor.
 This eliminates the need for proprietary hardware for deployment.
-* VNFs could be provisioned and moved easily between premises.
+* VNFs could be provisioned and moved easily.
 * The scalability of the network is improved.
 * Overall reduction in power and cooling requirements.